mchomem/moments/README.md

 ## Development server

+Before executing the front-end, the back-end must be downloaded and executed, whose repository is at this address [Moments Api](https://github.com/mchomem/moments.api).
+There are procedures for starting the backend as well.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding